whosonfirst/go-rasterzen/README.md

 Usage of ./bin/rastersvg:
   -destination string
     	The path to a directory to SVG tiles in.
+  -dryrun
+    	Go through the motions but don't write any files to disk.
+  -force
+    	Re-build already existing SVG files.
   -source string
     	The path to a directory containing rasterzen (GeoJSON) tiles.
   -svg-options string